Fraidy Cat (TV series): Production

 Fraidy Cat is one of the few original series (outside of an adaptation) to be produced by Filmation.
 Among the three cartoon segments released on Uncle Croc's Block, Fraidy Cat had the longest continued existence, with the Frightfully Funny Collection Volume 2 DVD set being the last release to officially contain all of the episodes, released in 2008 by BCI.

 The series was supposed to conclude in 1976, with six more episodes commissioned by the network left to produce.
 ABC's Uncle Croc's Block was shortened to a half-hour time slot and, consequently, ultimately cancelled.
 Two of the segments, Fraidy Cat and Wacky and Packy, were cut from the shortened episodes, and only episodes of M-U-S-H were shown from then on (an ironic decision given that M-U-S-H was intentionally written to be the least entertaining of the shorts, which ABC did not appreciate).
 The remaining six episodes never made it past the writing and storyboard stage, as Filmation chose to pocket the money (which ABC had already paid) rather than finish production.
 There is still debate as to whether the show has twelve or eighteen episodes.

 After Uncle Croc's Block ceased production and was cancelled, Fraidy Cat was later syndicated as part of the 1977 Groovie Goolies and Friends series, along with the other segments such as Wacky and Packy and M-U-S-H, alongside numerous other Filmation properties.

-In 1995, Hallmark acquired Filmation, and a mass conversion of NTSC to PAL of the master tapes sped the tapes up by 0.5%, which ultimately resulted in nearly every existing copy of the masters being disposed of by Hallmark, supposedly because the company hated Filmation's library.
-Most of the original NTSC versions of Fraidy Cat are on many public domain DVDs.
-All surviving NTSC episodes were ripped from VHS tapes, with three episodes being exceptions.
-The original NTSC master tapes of the show are considered lost media.